 Due to the low water parameter influence, this wood would not be ideal for hard water enclosures that require the PH to be above 7.
 The wood does float when it’s dry so that may require periods of pre-soaking or anchoring.

-One final disadvantage with Spider wood is its rate of decay.
+One final disadvantage of Spider wood is its rate of decay.
 This wood is not considered rot-resistant.
 It will last much longer than most softwoods but overall it does still have a shelf-life.

 Buy Spider Wood